-In order to rule out the possibility that our findings are biased due to the (arbitrary) choice of GCMs that were downscaled for EURO-CORDEX, we follow a statistical-dynamical approach which was developed by Reyers et al. (2015, 2016) to downscale a large CMIP5 ensemble for wind energy applications.
+In order to rule out the possibility that our findings are biased due to the (arbitrary) choice of GCMs that were scaled down for EURO-CORDEX, we follow a statistical-dynamical approach which was developed by Reyers et al. (2015, 2016) to downscale a large CMIP5 ensemble for wind energy applications.
 This approach is based on a circulation weather type (CWT) classification methodology (Jones et al., 1993).
-Daily mean sea level pressure (MSLP) values at 16 GCM grid points around a central point located in Germany are used to assign the near-surface atmospheric flow over Europe to either a directional flow (north, northeast, east, ...) and/or a rotational flow (anticyclonic, cyclonic).
-Aside from the direction of the atmospheric flow a f-parameter is calculated, which is representative for the instantaneous pressure gradient and thus for the general wind speed conditions over Germany and the surrounding countries.:
+Daily mean sea level pressure (MSLP) values at 16 GCM grid points around a central point located in Germany are used to assign the near-surface atmospheric flow over Europe to either a directional flow (north, northeast, east, etc.) or a rotational flow (anticyclonic, cyclonic).
+Aside from the direction of the atmospheric flow a f parameter is calculated, which is representative of the instantaneous pressure gradient and thus for the general wind speed conditions over Germany and the surrounding countries:

-$$f = \sqrt{dP_z^2 + dP_m^2},\tag{10}$$
+$$f = \sqrt{\mathrm{d}P_z^2 + \mathrm{d}P_m^2},\tag{10}$$

-where $dP_z$ is the mean pressure gradient in East-West direction (zonal component) and $dP_m$ is the mean pressure gradient in North-South direction (meridional component). f-parameters from below 5 hPa per 1000 km (weak MSLP gradient and thus low wind speed conditions) up to 45 hPa per 1000 km (strong MSLP gradients and thus high wind speed conditions) were found.
-Reyers et al. (2016) demonstrated that such a CWT classification provides a suitable and effective basis for wind energy applications on the regional scale and therefore enables the consideration of a large CMIP5 ensemble in future projections.
+where dP_z is the mean pressure gradient in east-west direction (zonal component) and dP_m is the mean pressure gradient in north-south direction (meridional component). f parameter values from below 5 hPa per 1000 km (weak MSLP gradient and thus low wind speed conditions) up to 45 hPa per 1000 km (strong MSLP gradients and thus high wind speed conditions) were found.
+Revers et al. (2016) demonstrated that such a CWT classification provides a suitable and effective basis for wind energy applications on the regional scale and therefore enables the consideration of a large CMIP5 ensemble in future projections.